cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Origins

-Controlled vocabularies arise from several kinds of resources such as:
+Semantic spaces arise from several kinds of resources such as:

 1. **Ontologies** like the [Gene Ontology (GO)](https://bioregistry.io/go), [Chemical Entities of Biological Interest (ChEBI)](https://bioregisty.io/chebi),